 Thinking about selling your multi-family property in NKY or Ohio?
 You might want to prepare your property for selling for a better chance at a quick sale at a higher price.
-There are five tips for selling your unwanted multi-family property in Northern Kentucky or Ohio: update the parking area, add more curb appeal, update the common areas, keep the doors and locks in working order, and keep your paperwork in order to keep track of rent payments and analyze the property’s return on investment.
+There are five tips for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio: update the parking area, add more curb appeal, update the common areas, keep the doors and locks in working order, and keep your paperwork in order to keep track of rent payments and analyze the property’s return on investment.

-The first tip for selling your unwanted multi-family property in Northern Kentucky or Ohio is to improve the parking area.
+The first tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to improve the parking area.
 No one enjoys a cracked driveway or potholes.
 Invest in a seal coating for your parking area, it will make a huge difference in property satisfaction with the tenants.
 The seal coating will fill in the cracks and create a smooth, clean parking area.
 If the multi-family property has potholes, this will make it seem like the property is not maintained very well and is inconvenient for the tenants.
 Along with this, it may cause damage to their vehicles which is something you may end up having to paying for.
 An asphalt patch from the hardware store will be a much faster and potentially cheaper fix than leaving the holes and risking damage.
 Coating and repairing the parking area would be a simple move with a large impact.

-The second tip for selling your unwanted multi-family property in Northern Kentucky or Ohio is to step up the curb appeal.
+The second tip for selling your unwanted multi-family property in Greater Cincinnati Area or Ohio is to step up the curb appeal.
 Start with a pressure wash to clean off any dirt on the driveway or structure walls.
 A new coat of paint could do wonders to clean up the look of your multi-family house at a small cost.
 Have the hedges trimmed, plant some area-appropriate foliage, and add fresh mulch to the plant beds.
 If you leave the basic maintenance undone, this may convey that the property is difficult to maintain.
 A little effort can have a large impact on future buyers’ perception of your property for sale.

 Doors and Locks